xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 </details>

 **Key capabilities of LLMs for threat modeling:**
 - **Reasoning**: Kind of like a human's ability to follow conditional logic.
 You can see it in intermediate steps of reasoning models.
-They are trying to find out if they meet the conditions and criteria in instruction or not.
+They are trying to find out if they met the conditions and criteria in instruction or not.
 - **Knowledge**: Sometimes we can say that LLMs doesn't have knowledge, but only weights.
 I'm not sure about that.
 I think that they have knowledge, but it's encoded in weights.
 See my [sec-docs](https://github.com/xvnpw/sec-docs) project.
 I generated security documentation for different OSS projects without any additional context.
 Just asking LLM to generate documentation for given project.

 ### Looking Forward